atroo/hapi-good-logstash/README.md

 });
 ```

-The clientoptions are passed directly to the [lumberjack-protocol module](https://github.com/benbria/node-lumberjack-protocol) and the tlsOptions are passed to the node.js tls socket connection directly.
+The clientoptions are passed to the [lumberjack-protocol module](https://github.com/benbria/node-lumberjack-protocol) and the tlsOptions are passed to the node.js tls socket connection directly.

 ## Security